-The report discusses global footprints targets, which have been identified in recent high-level reports of the EAT-Lancet Commission and the FABLE consortium.
+The report discusses global footprints targets.
 A footprint protocol would allow progress toward global footprint reduction targets for the food system to be tracked, while also informing context specific economic corrections and incentives.

-INTRODUCTION
+INTRODUCTION AND GLOSSARY

 By conventional financial reckoning the food sector is a highly efficient and valuable sector.
 It produces high volumes of food at historically low costs to consumers with increasingly lower marginal inputs.
 However, a barrage of scientific reports from the Intergovernmental Panel on Climate Change (IPCC) in August 2019, the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services in March 2018 (IPBES), the Global Burden of Disease in April 2019 (GBD), The Economics of Ecosystems and Biodiversity (TEEB) for Agriculture and Food in 2018, Food and Land Use Coalition (FOLU) in September 2019, and the EAT-Lancet Commission on Healthy Diets from Sustainable Food Systems in January 2019, provide significant evidence that this financial position is underpinned by a global net consumption and degradation of natural, social and human capital1.
 They are culminations of over a decade of escalating calls for food system transformation.